greenelab/knowledge-graph-review/content/response-to-reviewers.md

 > - Figure 5b: Font too small
 > - "goal of recommend safe drugs"

-We acknowledge identified typos and they will be fixed once the revision process has completed.
+We would like to thank the reviewer for noticing these.
+We have fixed the typos.

 ## Reviewer 2